 If you already have a staging area created, clicking the “Copy site from LIVE to STAGING” button will override the currently existing staging area.
 Please be very careful when copying to staging as our Backup Points only cover the Live site.

-The admin for the staging area can be accessed just like logging into the admin for your live site. ie: http://account_name.staging.wpengine.com/wp-admin
+You can access the staging area by simply logging into the admin for your live site, i.e.: http://account_name.staging.wpengine.com/wp-admin